bitpoke/mysql-operator/README.md

 For more information about chart values see chart [README](hack/charts/mysql-operator/README.md).
 This chart will deploy the controller along with an [orchestrator](https://github.com/github/orchestrator) cluster.

+### v0.2.x upgrade

+1. Scale to 0 the current operator deployment.
+This won't affect your running databases.
+2. Upgrade your cluster control plane to 1.11
+3. Update the installed CRDs: `kubectl apply -f https://raw.githubusercontent.com/presslabs/mysql-operator/master/hack/02x-crds.yaml`
+4. Upgrade the mysql-operator `helm upgrade mysql-operator presslabs/mysql-operator`
+5. Scale the operator deployment up
+6. Now you can upgrade you nodes as well.
+7. Enjoy!

 ## Deploying a cluster
 __tl;dr__